Skip to content

 Quick Terminal Command

-A VS Code extension for quick terminal command input with smart placeholders, command history, and flexible execution options.
+A VS Code extension for quick terminal command input with placeholders and command history.

 日本語版 README | English README